 - Arrive at the ruins in the morning.
 If you want to view the surroundings peacefully, without tons of tour groups crowding the area, you have to arrive close to their opening time.

 - Use the toilets before entering the ruins, as there are none once you get inside the site

-- Opt for the bike rental or take the “Maya Taxi” (a pedicab) in Coba: Coba is a huge archaeological site and having the bicycle will speed up the journey and allow you to see more in a shorter amount of time
+- Opt for the bike rental or take the “Maya Taxi” (a pedicab) in Coba.
+Coba is a vast archaeological site, and having the bicycle will speed up the journey.
+It also allows you to see more in a shorter amount of time.

-- Take a bottle of water and snack (aside from a few small shops around the parking lot, there are no amenities within the park)
+- Take a bottle of water and a snack.
+Aside from a few small shops around the parking lot, there are no amenities within the park.

 - Pack a mosquito repellent with 50% DEET for better protection

 - Rucksack – make sure you do not take a handbag.
 Otherwise you are going to struggle to ride your bike.

 - Don`t forget to bring enough cash.
 We could not see any ATMs at the ruins site or in the village of Coba.